Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Analysis of the Stronger Pre-training Objective

 We now perform several analysis experiments to understand the reason behind the difference in the poison removal ability of CleanCLIP across the two pre-training objectives.
-We also experiment with popular perturbation methods to attempt to remove the strongly induced poison.
-We refer the readers to \Cref{sec:hyperparam-details-appendix} for hyperparameter details.
+We also experiment with other methods to attempt to remove the poison when induced using $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$.